 More than twenty years after the end of the war, Bosnia and Herzegovina is still a divided country.
 Former enemy groups seem on the surface to live peacefully together, but the tension is palpable in everyday life.
 While older generations seek to forgive, young people try to forget.
 They hope for a future in a land with a tragic past.
 Portraits from Srebrenica and Sarajevo.

-In my book, Japan - Abseits von Kirschblüten und Kimono, I show Japan in a way that's different from the way a tourist may explore it.
-It's a very personal Japan.Office: Patrick Rohr Kommunikation GmbH
+In my book Japan - Abseits von Kirschblüten und Kimono (Japan - Beyond Cherry Blossoms and Kimono) I show Japan in a way that is different from the way a tourist might explore the country.
+It is a very personal Japan with many intimate images and stories.Office: Patrick Rohr Kommunikation GmbH